Skip to Main content

 Configuration

-In the /PreciseAlloy.Frontend/.env.development file, configure the following variables:
+In /PreciseAlloy.Frontend/.env.development, configure the following values:

 • VITE_PORT